 - Read the book and mark it up!
 Here was were I did a lot of my studying in Undergrad.
 I would read and highlight the book while taking notes in the margin or writing outline notes on a piece of paper.
 Normally it was only 1 or 2 chapters for the exam, so it was easy enough for me to do the week before.

 - Did practice problems.
 I was the Queen of practice problems in undergrad.
 I loved them, especially for classes like the biologies or chemistries and math.
 The more I did practice problems, the better I felt.

 - Went to tutoring.
 My undergrad has this awesome thing called Study Edge because, well, a lot of our professors were horrible and our TAs did not speak English.
 So they would do weekly reviews of the material covered in class, as well as a final exam review.
 This was for classes like Chemistry, Orgo, Statistics, and a bunch of business classes.

 - Start actively studying 1.5 to 1 week in advance.
 Before this however, I have done a lot of simple reviewing, pre-reading, and interaction with my peers and professors.

 - Re-read all of the lectures.
 Normally, I only get through reading each lecture an additional time in my week of actively studying.
 BUT, while re-reading I am creating notes.
 I have a couple different methods I use here:

-- Outlines of the important concepts with simple explanations
+- Breaking down the important concepts with simple explanations

 - Completing the objectives given to us.
 These are normally questions or completing some form of compare and contrast chart.